George Cholmondeley, 2nd Marquess of Cholmondeley: Background

 Cholmondeley was a direct descendant of Sir Robert Walpole, the first Prime Minister of Great Britain.
 He was the eldest son of George James Cholmondeley, who had been created the first Marquess of Cholmondeley in 1815.
 His mother was the former Lady Georgiana Charlotte Bertie, second daughter and coheir of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven.
 Lord George was educated at Eton, leaving in 1805.

 He participated in the coronation of King George IV in 1821, as one of eight eldest sons of peers holding the king's train.
 The others were the Earl of Surrey, Marquess of Douro, Viscount Cranborne, Earl of Brecknock, Earl of Uxbridge, Earl of Rawdon, Viscount Ingestre and Lord Francis Conyngham.

 Personal life

 After a brief interest in Catholicism, Cholmondeley became a devout Methodist.

 Cholmondeley married Caroline Campbell, second daughter of Sir Colin Campbell, on 20 October 1812, in Gibraltar.
-She died on 12 October 1815.
+She died, aged 20, after a "long and severe illness" on 12 October 1815.

 On 11 May 1830, he married Lady Susan Caroline Somerset, fourth daughter of Henry Charles Somerset, 6th Duke of Beaufort.
 Both of his marriages were childless.
 The Dowager Marchioness Susan survived her husband by 16 years; she died in 1886.